-These scenarios take place every week during the Denver Writing Project Summer Institute.
+These scenarios take place every week during the Denver Writing Project's Invitational Summer Institute.
 As a member of this exciting and imaginative program, you can earn up to nine University of Colorado graduate credits or none at all--your choice.
-For three weeks in June and July, you and roughly twenty other institute teachers gather on the Auraria Campus to learn proven methods for teaching writing; study research, theory, and pedagogy for teaching writing; and work on your own self-designed writing projects.
+For three weeks in June, you and roughly twenty other institute teachers gather on the Auraria Campus to learn proven methods for teaching writing; study research, theory, and pedagogy for teaching writing; and work on your own self-designed writing projects.
 When you complete the three-week session, you may be selected to become part of the DWP outreach teacher corps who conduct teaching-of-writing workshops, based on their institute experience, in Front Range schools and colleges.

 Click here to learn more about applying to participate in an upcoming DWP Invitational Summer Institute.

 Join the DWP Facebook community.
 Get the latest updates and stay in touch with your DWP colleagues.